-The stone outcrop is located on the Appalachian Trail, not far from where the trail meets the Clingmans Dome.
+The stone outcrop is located just off the world-famous Appalachian Trail, not far from where the trail meets Newfound Gap.

-The trail distance measures about four miles with an elevation change of 1,600 feet.
+The trail distance measures about four miles one way (8 miles round trip) with an elevation change of 1,600 feet.

-The trail is hard packed and even crosses exposed cliffs.
+The trail is hard packed and easy to follow – trust the white blazes.

 3. Abrams Falls